Learning Deep Models: Critical Points and Local Openness: Proof of Theorem

-where $\bb{\Sigma} = \bbW \bbW^T$.
-In the next Lemma, we show how to find a solution matrix $\bb{P}$ with $\|\bb{P}\|={\cal O}(\delta)$ that satisfies (\ref{P_eqn}); thus proving local openness of $\mathcal{M}_{+}(\cdot)$ at any full rank square matrix $\bbW$.
+where $\bSigma = \bbW \bbW^{\top}$.
+In the next Lemma, we show how to find a solution matrix $\bP$ with $\|\bP\|={\cal O}(\delta)$ that satisfies (\ref{P_eqn}); thus proving local openness of $\mathcal{M}_{+}(\cdot)$ at any full rank square matrix $\bbW$.

-\begin{lemma} Let $\bb{\Sigma}\in \mathbb{R}^{n\times n}$ be a full rank diagonal positive definite matrix.
-There exists $\delta_0>0$ such that for any positive $\delta<\delta_0$ and any symmetric matrix $\bb{R} \in \mathbb{R}^{n \times n}$ with $\|\bb{R}\|_{\infty} \leq \delta$, there exists an upper-triangular matrix $\bb{P} \in \mathbb{R}^{n \times n}$ with $\|\bb{P}\|_{\infty} \leq 3\delta$ satisfying the equation $ \bb{P}+\bb{P}^T + \bb{P}\bb{\Sigma}^{-1}\bb{P}^T=\bb{R}. $ \end{lemma} Before proving this lemma, let us emphasize that the value of $\delta_0$ depends on $\bb{\Sigma}$, but is independent of the choice of $\bb{R}$. \begin{proof} Let us start by simplifying the equation of interest.
-For all $i =1 , \ldots,n$, let $s_i={\bb{\Sigma}}_{ii}^{-1}$, which is positive by the positive definiteness of ${\bb{\Sigma}}$.
+\begin{lemma} Let $\bSigma\in \mathbb{R}^{n\times n}$ be a full rank diagonal positive definite matrix.
+There exists $\delta_0>0$ such that for any positive $\delta<\delta_0$ and any symmetric matrix $\bR \in \mathbb{R}^{n \times n}$ with $\|\bR\|_{\infty} \leq \delta$, there exists an upper-triangular matrix $\bP \in \mathbb{R}^{n \times n}$ with $\|\bP\|_{\infty} \leq 3\delta$ satisfying the equation $ \bP+\bP^{\top} + \bP\bSigma^{-1}\bP^{\top}=\bR. $ \end{lemma} Before proving this lemma, let us emphasize that the value of $\delta_0$ depends on $\bSigma$, but is independent of the choice of $\bR$. \begin{proof} Let us start by simplifying the equation of interest.
+For all $i =1 , \ldots,n$, let $s_i={\bSigma}_{ii}^{-1}$, which is positive by the positive definiteness of ${\bSigma}$.
 Then,

-An upper-triangular solution $\bb{P}$ can be generated using the following pseudo code:
+An upper-triangular solution $\bP$ can be generated using the following pseudo-code:

 Notice that at each iteration of the algorithm corresponding to the $(i,j)$-th index, the corresponding equation is satisfied.
-Moreover, once an equation is satisfied, the variables in that equation are not going to change any more; and thus it remains satisfied.
-We proceed by showing that Algorithm (\ref{P_Gen_Code}) generates a matrix $\bb{P}$ with $\|\bb{P}\|\leq 3\delta $ for $\delta$ small enough.
-In particular, we show that for sufficiently small $\delta>0$, $|\bb{P}_{ij}| \leq 2 \delta + {\cal O}({\delta}^2)$ for all $i\leq j$.
-We prove by a reverse induction on $j$:\\
+Moreover, once an equation is satisfied, the variables in that equation are not going to change anymore; and thus it remains satisfied.
+We proceed by showing that Algorithm (\ref{P_Gen_Code}) generates a matrix $\bP$ with $\|\bP\|\leq 3\delta $ for $\delta$ small enough.
+In particular, we show that for sufficiently small $\delta>0$, $|\bP_{ij}| \leq 2 \delta + {\cal O}({\delta}^2)$ for all $i\leq j$.
+We prove our result by a reverse induction on $j$:\\